 This tomatoey Salmon Psari Plaki is best for a large family gathering.
-Oregano, slow-baked farm fresh salmon in a fragrant tomato sauce, and boom you are transported to Greece, sort of.
+Lots of oregano, slow-baked farm fresh salmon in a fragrant tomato sauce, and boom you are transported to Greece.
+Well, sort of.

 This fish bake makes a regular appearance at the dinner tables in Greece.
-We have all heard of the benefits of the Mediterranean diet, and the nutritious value of salmon.
-Well, imagine putting it together in one dish.
+We have all heard of the benefits of the Mediterranean diet, and the nutritious value of fresh salmon.
+Well, just imagine putting it all together in one dish.

 6 salmon steaks, sprinkled with oregano, and salt and pepper to taste.
 Set aside.

 3 large potatoes washed and sliced thinly (skin on), blanch with hot water and set aside.